AllanYangZhou/midGPT/README.md

 Add a `--debug` if you want to (1) enable jax profiler and (2) skip checkpoint saving.

 ## Multihost setup
 Multihost training has only been tested on TPU slices (e.g., TPU v3-128), and we assume the dataset is openwebtext.
-Before starting, we will need some TPU commands:
+Before starting, change the `tpu_project` and `tpu_zone` variables in `scripts/tpu_commands.sh` to your project ID and zone.
+Then, source the TPU commands:
 ```bash
 source scripts/tpu_commands.sh
 ```

 The data should be in a folder `openwebtext/` on a Google Cloud persistent disk, which will then be mounted to each host.
 Modify `scripts/setup.sh` with the correct zone and disk name, then:
 ```bash